JamesWoolfenden/learn-packer/docs/docker.md

 --> docker: Imported Docker image: 123456789012.dkr.ecr.eu-west-1.amazonaws.com/aws-codebuild-container:5
 ```

-So that's an example of nearly every key component to build your docker file.
+So that's an example of nearly every key component to build your Dockerfile.
 All that's required is a tool to host it in.

 ### The Cons